nehal-1998/College-Dataset/README.md

 # College Dataset

 # Introduction
-In Lab 2, we analyze a College dataset and perform various functions to understand the variables.
+Using the given College dataset, we analyze and perform various functions to understand the variables.
 We will also be creating a new variable and provide visualizations.

 # Dataset
 The dataset used in this analysis is college1.csv.
 It contains information about various colleges including variables such as Private, Outstate, Top10perc, Top25perc, and Grad.Rate.